Kong/terraform-provider-konnect/docs/resources/api_product_document.md

 ### Read-Only

-- `created_at` (String) An ISO-8601 timestamp representation of entity creation date.
 - `id` (String) The document identifier related to the API product
-- `updated_at` (String) An ISO-8601 timestamp representation of entity update date.

 <a id="nestedatt--metadata"></a>
 ### Nested Schema for `metadata`